sudfud/soupstock/README.md

 ### Available Endpoints
 #### GET /stock/{symbol}
 Retrieve the stock information of a given symbol [ex.
 MSFT].
 <br><br>Returns a JSON object with the following attributes if the given symbol is valid.
-Otherwise, returns a 400 status code (Bad Request).
+Otherwise, returns a 400 status code.
 - prices: The closing prices of this symbol from the past 11 days.
 - average: The average closing price of this symbol over the past 11 days.